|Monday, Jul. 8||7:00 PM||Emerging Artist|

 Composer Portrait: Shih-Hui Chen (July 14, 2019 2:00pm)

-The Space City New Music Festival (SCNMF) concludes with a concert featuring the music of Guest Composer Shih-Hui Chen.
-The concert closes with a world premiere multimedia theater piece about empathy, diaspora, and cultural identity.
+The Space City New Music Festival (SCNM) concludes with a concert featuring the music of Guest Composer Shih-Hui Chen.
+The concert closes with Messages a world premiere multimedia theater piece about empathy, diaspora, and cultural identity.
 Written for the 2019 Space City New Music Festival performed by SCNMF musicians, Messages will be assisted by Maira Lin (narrator), Kenya Gillespie (image), Jake Sandridge (sound), Kurt Stallmann (producer), Rajinee Buquing (filmographer), and followed by a panel discussion led by Sixto Wagan.

 About Shih Hui Chen:

 A citation accompanying Shih-Hui Chen’s Goddard Lieberson Fellowship from the American Academy of Arts and Letters states: “Among the composers of Asian descent living in the U.S.A., Shih-Hui Chen is most successful in balancing the very refined spectral traditions of the East with the polyphonic practice of Western art-music.
 In a seamless narrative, her beautiful music, always highly inventive and expressive, is immediately as appealing as it is demanding and memorable.”
 According to the New Music Box review of 66 Times (Albany Records), Chen “…completely blurs the line between traditional Chinese music and contemporary American composition.”
 Her most recent CD, Returning Souls (New World), was hailed by Wire Magazine for its “deep musical intelligence.”